mkenny10/RNA_seq/MasterNotes.md

 grep -wFf signif_geneIDs GCF_000182965.3_ASM18296v3_genomic.gtf|grep "protein_coding"|cut -f9|cut -d ";" -f1,3,5 > signif_gene_annot_info
 ```

-The resultant gene names and IDs are included in the attached file signif_gene_annot_inf, and this information was appended to the signif_TH-vTH+.csv file to create the modified calb_TH-_v_TH+_allgenes.csv file (also within DESeq2_analysis).
+The resultant gene names and IDs are included in the attached file signif_gene_annot_inf, and this information was appended to the signif_TH-vTH+.csv file.

 We input these gene names and IDs into the Candida genome page, http://www.candidagenome.org/, and UniProt, https://www.uniprot.org/, to determine the biological functions of these differentially expressed genes.
-These results were again appended to the calb_TH-_v_TH+_allgenes.csv file.
+These results were again appended to the signif_TH-vTH+.csv file.

 # Gene Ontology Enrichment

+The gene IDs, parsed from the NCBI gtf file, were input into PANTHER classification system (https://www.pantherdb.org/tools/compareToRefList.jsp) to perform a gene ontology enrichment analysis.

+This analysis demonstrated that, among the upregulated genes in the thiamine deficient condition, there was a statistically significant number of genes involved in the thiamine biosynthetic pathway as well as the pyridoxal phophate biosynthetic pathways (adjusted p = 1.11 x 10^-07 and 9.19 x 10^-03, respectively).

+This result suggests that when thiamine is absent in its environment *C. albicans* upregulates its own production of thiamine to maintain adequate levels for functioning.
+Thiamine is an important cofactor in enzymatic function, with roles in the central metabolic pathway.
+This makes maintaining thiamine levels, either through the environment or through biosynthesis, a priority for survival.

 # Discussion